mangelats/dubtrack-unofficial-API/README.md

 [Dubtrack's PubNub messages reference](https://github.com/copying/dubtrack-unofficial-API/blob/master/pubnub-reference.md)

 ## Help in this reference
 Any help is welcomed.
-This reference has yet to be fully tested and I know for sure that there are missing things.
+This reference has yet to be fully tested.